CesiumGS/3d-tiles/specification/Metadata/README.md

 A `noData` value is especially useful when only some entities in a property table are missing property values (see [Binary Table Format](#binary-table-format)).
 Otherwise if all entities are missing property values the column may be omitted from the table and a `noData` value need not be provided.
 Entities encoded in the [JSON Format](#json-format) may omit the property instead of providing a `noData` value. `noData` values and omitted properties are functionally equivalent.

-A default value (`defaultValue`) may be provided for missing property values.
-For `ENUM` types, a `defaultValue` value should contain the name of the enum value as a string, rather than its integer value.
-For all other cases, the structure of the `defaultValue` value is explained in the [Property Values Structure](#property-values-structure) section.
+A default value (`default`) may be provided for missing property values.
+For `ENUM` types, a `default` value should contain the name of the enum value as a string, rather than its integer value.
+For all other cases, the structure of the `default` value is explained in the [Property Values Structure](#property-values-structure) section.

 If a default value is not provided, the behavior when encountering missing property values is implementation-defined.